rucio/donkeybot/docs/how_to_use.md

 results
 ```

     [<bot.question.issues.IssueQuestion at 0x2223974d348>,
      <bot.question.issues.IssueQuestion at 0x2223974d448>,
      <bot.question.issues.IssueQuestion at 0x2223974d908>]

 And all 3 questions from the sample text above have been identified!

 ```python
 [(question.question) for question in results]
 ```

-    ["What is this 'text', you ask?",
+    [ "What is this 'text', you ask?",
-     'Did that answer all your questions?',
+      "Did that answer all your questions?",
-     'can it help with something you still ask?']
+      "can it help with something you still ask?"]